RedHatEdge/patterns/patterns/self-healing-dcns/README.md

-# Creating and Hosting Red Hat Device Images Images on an ACP
+# Creating a Self-Healing DCN Cluster
-This pattern gives a technical look at how to create and host RHDE images on an ACP, using the ACP's built in functionality to create, curate, and host the images.
-These can then be deployed to edge devices that can communicate with the ACP, or used to create virtual machines on the ACP itself.
+This pattern gives a technical look at how to create a clsuter across distributed control nodes, where workloads will be automatically recovered in the event of an node failure.

 ## Table of Contents
 * [Abstract](#abstract)